valarythairu/Project-Phase-One/README.md

 im.db
 Contents: Database about the ratings of films by fans of all films Main Objective
-Which films are currently doing best at the box-office?
+Find out which films are currently doing best at the box-office.

 Specific Objective
-- Does the production budget of a film affect the gross profit of the films sales?
+- Does the production budget of a film affect the gross profit of the films sales.
-- Which genres have the highest number of votes from viewers?
+- Find out genres have the highest number of votes from viewers.
-- What is the profitability of films over time?
+- Find the profitability of films over time.

 #### Requirements
 In this project there is application of data munging and visualization skills to conduct an exploratory analysis of the datafiles.